barnybug/cli53/README.markdown

 	$ sudo pip install cli53

+Or on Redhat/Amazon Linux:

+	$ sudo pip-2.7 install cli53

 (You may need to add /usr/local/bin to your $PATH)

 You can then run cli53 from your path: